oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-8-build-verse-submitter.md

 ## Monitor Verifier

 ### How to check verse verification status
-Instant Verifier manages data at SQLite.
+The Instant Verifier stores its data within a SQLite database.
-You can check the verification status and rollup status from SQLite data.
+Therefore, you can inspect the status of the verification and rollup processes by accessing this SQLite data.

-If you build Instant Verifier, you can check `db.sqlite` at `datastore` of `/home/geth/.oasvlfy/config.yml`.
+If you have set up the Instant Verifier, you can inspect the `db.sqlite` file located in the `datastore` directory, which can be found in the path `/home/geth/.oasvlfy/config.yml`.
 ```yaml
 datastore: /data/verse-verifier
 ```